-Preheat oven to 350 and toast cashews for about 13-15 minutes.
-Alternatively, dry-toast the cashews on medium-low in a skillet tossing and flipping the cashews occassionally for about 5-6 minutes - watch these carefully as they burn quickly.
-They should be golden and fragrant when ready.
+- Preheat oven to 350 and toast cashews for about 13-15 minutes.
+Alternatively, dry-toast the cashews on medium-low in a skillet tossing and flipping the cashews occasionally for about 5-6 minutes - watch these carefully as they burn quickly.
+The cashews should be golden and fragrant when ready.
 Once cool, rough chop and set aside.
-(I like the oven method better with cashews as the pan method produces uneven toasting - but for the sake of leaving the oven off.. there's an option!)
+(I like the oven method better with cashews as the pan method produces uneven toasting - but for the sake of leaving the oven off... there's an option!)

-Cook the noodles according to package directions.
+- Cook the noodles according to package directions.
 The noodles should be cooked al dente (to the tooth - not soggy).
-Meanwhile, make the dressing (see below).
+While the noodles are cooking, make the dressing (see below).
 Set aside.
 Drain and rinse the noodles.
 Transfer them to a large mixing bowl, pour the dressing on and toss to coat.
 Rest the noodles in the refrigerator while you finish chopping/assembling all the veggies.